-In order to compete at the Osgoode Cup, both members of each team must:
+In order to compete at the Osgoode Cup, both members of each team:

-1. Be currently enrolled at the same post-secondary university or college.
+1. Must be currently enrolled at a post-secondary university or college.

-Because teams of two represent their undergraduate post-secondary university or college, both team members must be from the same institution and currently studying there.
+Because teams of two represent their undergraduate post-secondary university or college, both team members must currently be in undergraduate studies there.
 That’s probably where all your friends (and future mooting champions) are anyways.

-2. May be enrolled in any degree program including but not limited to a diploma, certificate, bachelor, masters or doctorate program.
+2. Can be enrolled in any degree program including but not limited to a diploma, certificate, bachelor, masters or doctorate program.